Uses and Types of Paper Chromatography

 What is paper chromatography?

 Paper chromatography is a useful analytical tool.
-It is used to separate mixtures from different substances into their components.
-The Paper Chromatography is made up of different layers, and each layer allows different types of the compound to pass through it.
+It is used to separate mixtures of different substances into their components.
+The Paper Chromatography is made up of different layers, and each layer allows different types of compounds to pass through it.
 In short, it is like a filter.

-Additionally, qualitative and quantitative analysis of organic and inorganic samples are both performed using the chromatography technique.
-The principal of the chromatography process is made up of the stationary phase and the mobile phase.
+Additionally, qualitative and quantitative analyses of organic and inorganic samples are both performed using the chromatography technique.
+The principle of the chromatography process is made up of the stationary phase and the mobile phase.

 As different components travel at different rates, the researcher can determine the analysis goals being made, for example, the density of colors.